Blazam-App/BLAZAM/README.md

 ## What is Blazam?
 * Blazam is a flexible Active Directory management portal.
 * The key feature is it's permissions system which allows you to empower your users to manage the groups, users, ou's, and computers you allow them to.
-* Manage user group assignents, reset passwords, unlock, disable, and enable accounts.
+* Manage user group assignments, reset passwords, unlock, disable, and enable accounts.
-* Configurable user creation templates to share with your users to ensure the proper infomation is provided.
+* Configurable user creation templates to share with your users to ensure the proper information is provided.
 * Manage user thumbnail photo.
 * Access Active Directory recycle bin from any web browser.

+## But why would I want this?
+* Blazam's target audience is the IT team that wants to enable non-IT users to perform specific actions in Active Directory.
+* Even for experienced IT administrators, the tools provided by Blazam not only replicate the functionality provided by Microsoft's GUI, but improve upon them in addition to entirely new features and functionality (like copy group memberships from another user).
+* Being able to access these tools from a phone while assisting another user is another huge benefit provided.
+But that is not particular to Blazam.
+* It's free.